alvinashiatey/goLang-web-app-1/readme.md

-# My first try with Golang buidling a web App from a tutorial
+# My first try with Golang building a web App from a tutorial

 - built with Go version 1.16
 - Uses the [chi router](https://github.com/go-chi/chi)